DataDog/hiring-engineers/answers.md

 ![my_metric initial](imgs/my_metric_populated.png "my_metric initial")

 ### Configure The Metric
-* Change your check's collection interval so that it only submits the metric once every 45 seconds.

 Our metric is now populating but what if we wanted it to collect on a specified interval?
 The default collection interval of the Agent is 15 seconds.
 We will now change the interval to every 45 seconds.
 To do this you simply add one line to the my_metric.yaml file: